kj7rrv/desktop-like-mobile-config-firefox/README.md

 An attempt at creating a distro-independent mobile and privacy friendly configuration for Firefox ESR 68 *(last planned release before EOL: [2020-08-25](https://wiki.mozilla.org/Release_Management/Calendar))*, ESR 78 *(supported by Mozilla until ~2021-04)* and newer versions.
 As of writing, these configs work with Phosh and Firefox 68 (ESR), 78 (ESR) and 79.

-This does not replace a proper implementation in [Firefox upstream](https://bugzilla.mozilla.org/show_bug.cgi?id=1579348).
+This does not replace a proper implementation in [Firefox upstream](https://bugzilla.mozilla.org/show_bug.cgi?id=1579348) *(interesting stuff happens in issues linked in "References")*.
 Some dialogs are still hard to use or look a bit awkward.
 But overall, it makes the browser usable on mobile.

 ## What this config does
 ### Visual